pedrobarbeira/gitpush/README.md

 whole codebase.
-This lead to trying to push a repository which had repositories inside it, which introduced me to git submodules - a great feature of git, specially for large projects, which neither I nor anyone I've asked about knows of.
+This lead to trying to push a repository which had repositories inside it, which introduced me to git submodules - a great feature of git, specially for large projects, which neither I nor anyone I've asked about knew of.
 Unfortunately, pushing a repository with submodules adds up to very verbose code.
 Something like "git push --recurse-submodules=on-demand origin master".
 A very long line to type every time a push was required.
 This gave birth to the idea of making a shellscript that did it for me.
 But